 Applicants should have strong legal research, communications, and writing skills; attention to detail; a desire and ability to work with diverse groups of people in a collaborative environment; the ability to multitask; and a strong commitment to social justice issues.

-The Leadership Conference and The Education Fund provide equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, sexual orientation, national origin, age, disability, or veteran status.
+The Leadership Conference and The Education Fund provide equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, sexual expression and identity, veteran status, national origin, age or disability.